KNIGHTTH0R/ig-api/README.md

 ## How do I contribute

 If you would like to contribute to this project, please feel free to submit a pull request.

-Before you do, take a look at the [contributing guide](https://github.com/mgp25/Instagram-API/blob/master/CONTRIBUTING.md).

 ## Why did I make this API?